scipy-conference/scipy_proceedings/papers/seabold/my_paper.rst

 Acknowledgements
 ----------------

-In addition to the authors of this paper, many others have worked on or contributed to the codebase.
-Many thanks are due to Jonathan Taylor and the contributors who worked on the models code while it was in SciPy and NIPY.
-Thanks are also due to the numerous other people who have provided code, constructive comments, and discussion on the mailing lists.
+In addition to the authors of this paper, many others have contributed to the codebase.
+Thanks are due to Jonathan Taylor and contributors to the models code while it was in SciPy and NIPY.
+Thanks also go to those who have provided code, constructive comments, and discussion on the mailing lists.

 ..
 [1] The examples reflect the state of the code at the time of writing.
        The main model API is relatively stable; however, recent refactoring